bitwarden/help/_articles/faqs/product-faqs.md

 ### **Q: How do I backup my self-hosted server?**

 **A:** Please see this helpful article regarding backup procedures for your self-hosted server: <https://help.bitwarden.com/article/backup-on-premise/>

-### **Q: I have invited a user to my organization but they cannot see shared items**

-**A:** Once a user has accepted the invitation, an Organization Owner or Admin will need to go to the People management page and "Confirm" the user.
-This is a very important step as it completes the public-key exchange allowing for the sharing of encrypted information.

-### **Q: My organization owner is no longer with the company, how can a new owner be created?**

-**A:** We recommend having multiple and dedicated owner accounts to prevent this situation, however, if you need assistance with this, please contact customer success here: <https://bitwarden.com/contact>

 ### **Q: How do I configure custom fields?**